PSRF-Habitat/index-data-processing/README.md

 - Save the updated combined dataset as an `.rds` and `.csv` file for analysis.
 - Track which files have already been successfully processed.

-The result is a cleaned, combined, and timestamp-aligned dataset of environmental sensor data by site and position in water column, saved locally as an `.rds` and `.csv` file.
+The result is a cleaned, combined dataset of environmental sensor data by site and position in water column, saved locally as an `.rds` and `.csv` file.

 # Next Steps